 Overview

-Students should leave this lesson with a small number of lens rules they can apply reliably.
+You should leave this lesson with a small number of lens rules you can apply reliably.
 Keep

 the focus on standard diagrams, secure vocabulary, and image descriptions rather than trying to race